yukta-kulkarni14/M2-EmbSys/Project/1_Requirements/README.md

 suction unit,  also a couple of sensors are used to avoid the obstacles present on the way.
 This design is used for domestic and industrial purpose.

+# Identifying Features
+* Avoiding obstacles and path sensing using ultrasonic sesnor.
+* Falling from stairs can be avoided by IR proximity sensor.
+* Calculating obstacle distance.
+* Various movement patterns of bot.
+* Cleaning dust particles through vacuum tube.

+# State of art/Research
+Automatic floor cleaner plays an important role in our busy life, which cleans the house with single press button.
+This bot is very simple and cost effective when compared with comercial products and it is more compact and portable.
+Equipped with Ultrasonic and IR proximity sensor these two sesnors plays a major role ultrasonic sensor avoids obstacles untill cleaning operation is completed and IR proximity sensor avoids falling from stairs.
+Due to technological advancement in this new age, robotic vacuum cleaner cleans floors automatically without human intervention.
+This wonderful device maneuvers around table legs and corners of wherever it is vacuuming.

 # Components used